gitter-badger/PyerShell/proposals/1_the_demo.md

 `PyerShell` is inspired from [PowerShell](https://github.com/PowerShell/PowerShell), aiming to bring strong type to the world of shell with the power of python.

+### Development

+PyerShell development follows the following ideology:
+- Open Source can benefit both the user, the developer and the contributor.
+- Code without test is not good code.
+- Detail documentation helps everyone.

+### Software Name

+`PyerShell` can be interpreted in the following 2 ways:
+- Make your shell more python like.
+- A name derived from PowerShell.

 ## Core Functionalities

 ### Usage